20 Math Strategies Proven To Improve Progress And Understanding

 Nothing captures a student’s imagination more than their own interests!
 While learning your students’ hobbies and favorite pastimes can be time-consuming, it should happen naturally over the course of the year.
 You can then use this knowledge to personalize classroom explanations and make it more interactive.

-Our 1-to-1 math specialist tutors prepare for each lesson by thinking about how they can effectively engage students and relate content to their interests and use images related to these to personalize the session.
+Our 1-on-1 math specialist tutors prepare for each lesson by thinking about how they can effectively engage students and relate content to their interests and use images related to these to personalize the session.
 It’s simple, but it’s also a great way to turn a new concept from ‘mundane’ to ‘memorable’ and to improve students’ impressions of math class!

 Don’t think this is only a strategy for the elementary math classroom- this is equally effective in middle school and high school classrooms.
 While you cannot personalize for every child, engaging students with fun real life math activities is a great start.